Johnnie Morton

-Johnnie James Morton, Jr. (born October 7, 1971) is a former American football wide receiver in the National Football League (NFL) during the 1990s and 2000s.
-He played college football for the University of Southern California (USC), and was recognized as an All-American in 1993.
-Originally drafted by the Detroit Lions in the first round in the 1994 NFL Draft, he also played professionally for the Kansas City Chiefs and San Francisco 49ers of the NFL.
+Johnnie James Morton Jr. (born October 7, 1971) is an American former professional football player who was a wide receiver in the National Football League (NFL) during the 1990s and 2000s.
+He played college football for the USC Trojans, earning recognition as an All-American in 1993.
+Selected by the Detroit Lions in the first round in the 1994 NFL draft, he also played professionally for the Kansas City Chiefs and San Francisco 49ers of the NFL.
 Morton also had a brief career in mixed martial arts fighting in 2007.

-Early years
+Early life

 Morton was born in Torrance, California.
 He attended South High School in Torrance, California and played for the South High Spartans high school football team.

 College career

 While attending the University of Southern California, Morton played for the USC Trojans football team from 1990 to 1993.
 He broke twelve USC team and Pacific-10 Conference records for receptions and receiving yards.
 Morton was nicknamed "Big Play Morton" by Tom Kelly, and "Johnnie Hero" by USC broadcaster Pete Arbogast, thanks to a game-winning touchdown pass Morton caught in the 1990 USC-UCLA rivalry game—a 23-yard strike from Trojans quarterback Todd Marinovich with 16 seconds left that gave the Trojans a 45-42 come-from-behind victory.